mcabbott/TensorCast.jl/README.md

 @cast S[k][i] |= M[i,k]             # [ M[:,k] for k=1:4 ]; using |= demands a copy
 ```

-The default way of un-slicing is `reduce(cat, ...)`, which creates a new array.
+The default way of un-slicing is `reduce(hcat, ...)`, which creates a new array.
 But there are other options, controlled by keywords after the expression:

 ```julia